 SEO stands for Search Engine Optimisation—you can tailor your website to improve your SEO and boost your online visibility and traffic.
 When an intrepid surfer of the net googles something, they usually stick to the first page—maybe the second—of Google results and don’t click through the subsequent pages of results.
 If your website’s SEO isn’t great, it risks getting buried in the many pages of Google results, which means less visibility and diminished online traffic.

-Improving SEO takes time and patience – some trial and error is involved and it can take a few tries before you get it right.
+Improving SEO takes time and patience – some trial and error are involved and it can take a few tries before you get it right.
 Because of how sensitive SEO is, doing your research first is key – an initial report of how visible your site is online will show you what needs to be improved and what your competition looks like.

 One way to improve your website’s SEO is through keyword research and optimisation.
 Keywords are extremely important in ensuring that your site is a top search result—search engines try to show the most relevant and credible results near the top page.
 Using keywords that accurately portray the contents of your site is going to help your site claw its way to the top of the search results.
 Using tools like Google Analytics and Google Ads, Matrix reevaluates your keyword use and adjusts accordingly to ensure maximal results from your keyword use.